godaddy/godaddy-test-tools/README.md

 ### Changelog

+12.0.1:
+* When tests fail, the process should throw the error instead of only displaying it in stdout/stderr

 12.x.x:
 * Gulp 4 is now required
 * Code coverage tasks are removed and [nyc](https://www.npmjs.com/package/nyc) package is recommended